JLevconoks/k8ConsoleViewer/README.md

 ### Updating the app
 - Run `./k8ConsoleViewer update` and follow the instructions.
 This will get latest release(if different), backup existing app and replace it with a new version.

+(There is an hourly rate limit per IP for the Github releases endpoint, so if you will get 403, try again later)